 Has it done anything?
 What imagery might have a chance to succeed at that lofty mission?
 Are these claims just the ad pitch for adrenalin junkies?

 The 2007 World Press Photo awards have been in announced in the past couple of days, and it’s no surprise that the dominant award winners — especially in “singles” — are of combat and its aftermath.
-The World Press Photo of the Year itself is one: Spencer Platt’s celebrated shot of a group of well-heeled and comopolitan young Lebanese cruising through post-airstrike destruction in their red convertible, one of them sourly fiddling with her celphone camera.
+The World Press Photo of the Year itself is one: Spencer Platt’s celebrated shot of a group of well-heeled and comopolitan young Lebanese cruising through post-airstrike destruction in their red convertible, one of the passengers sourly fiddling with her celphone camera.

-It’s a disturbing image for its collapsing effect — this clutch of handsome consumers, viewing firsthand the sorts of things that consumers should expect not in their surroundings but on TV, in pictures.
+It’s a disturbing image for its collapsing effect — this clutch of handsome consumers, viewing firsthand the sorts of things that handsome consumers should expect not in their surroundings but on safely distant on TV, in pictures.
 One young woman guards her nose with a cloth and a disdainful look.
 And they themselves seem torn from a BMW ad, as if somehow the evening news has mistakenly intruded into the commercial time.